jwdinius/FCND-Motion-Planning/writeup.md

 parser.add_argument('--goal', type=three_tuple, help='(lon, lat, alt) goal position (comma-separated)')
 ```

 `three_tuple` is a custom input type (see `project_utils.py` for definition).
 This allows the user to set the goal position (in geodetic coordinates) from the command-line.
+Note:  There is no default argument here so the program is expecting a goal position to be provided at runtime as a command line input.

 The `grid_goal` variable is in local coordinates, which is consistent with the `grid_start` definition above.